Veggente/real-time-scheduler/README.md

 - *Base QoS* is the reference QoS vector of two components.
 Each component is assigned to random half of the links.
 - *Ratios of QoS* is a sequence of ratios which we multiply to the base QoS to get the actual QoS we use.
 - *Number of iterations* is the number of time slots in the simulation.
 - *Policy indicator* specifies which of the policies to use.
-For example 3 = 000011(base 2) means only the first two policies (LDF and EDF) are tested.
+For example 66 = 1000010(base 2) means only the second and the seventh policies (EDF and LDF-THRESHOLD) are tested.
+If LDF-THRESHOLD is selected then the threshold ratio must be provided after the indicator (0.9 in the example).
 - *Timed seed* is 1 if the random number generator uses timed seed, and 0 if it uses fixed seed.
 - *Save config and deficits* is 1 if the configuration of the simulation and the deficits for each time slots and each link are outputted, and 0 otherwise.
 - *Output throughput* is 1 if the throughput is included in the stability output files, and 0 otherwise.